Level-Share-Square/SMC-released-sprites/README.md

 - Credit must be given to the original author(s) of the sprites used in your project, according to the instructions of the spritesheets.
 - Do not redistribute the sprites on any other platforms than the original repository/sources.
 - Crediting Super Mario Construct as source game itself is optional, but shouldn't replace credit of the original author(s) of the sprites.
+- No credit is needed if not specified within the image (mainly applies to palettes).
+- We don't own the IP of any of the sprites, although the style may be left ambigious for some...
+Just keep in mind to give credit in the same fashion you'd want to be credited for your own project.

 ## Contributors

-The following people contributed to the creation of the sprites within the repository and the repository itself.(Alphabetically)
+The following people contributed to the creation of the sprites within the repository and the repository itself.
+(Alphabetically)

-- Cube (Artist of SMAS styled assets)
+- Cube (Sprite artist)
+- Fesh (Sprite artist)
 - MrGerund (Curator)
-- Nitrox (Artist of SMW/SMAS styled assets)
+- Nitrox (Sprite artist)
-- NotAToon (Artist of SMW/SMAS styled assets)
+- NotAToon (Sprite artist)
-- Noveni (Artist of SMAS styled assets)
+- Noveni (Sprite artist)
+- Popthatcorn14 (Curator)
-- Smuglutena (Artist of SMW/SMAS styled assets)
+- Smuglutena (Sprite artist)
-- TheCrushedJoycon (Artist of SMAS styled assets)
+- TheCrushedJoycon (Sprite artist)
+- Tristaph (Sprite artist)